Daniel A. Poling: Minister

-Poling was ordained in the United Brethren Church in 1906 in Carey, Ohio.
+Poling was ordained in the Evangelical Association in 1906 in Carey, Ohio.
 He quickly became involved in the campaign to prohibit alcohol in the United States.
 During World War I, Poling helped to organize a unit of chaplains to serve with the American Expeditionary Force in France.
 He served near the front, was involved in an enemy gas attack, and received a citation from the United States government.
 From 1922 to 1939, he preached at the Marble Collegiate Church in Manhattan, and began giving weekly radio addresses.
 While there, he came to know Norman Vincent Peale, who later described Poling as "one of the greatest servants of Jesus Christ in this age or any other".
 In 1927, he became the editor of the Christian Herald, a non-denominational Protestant journal that became more successful under his leadership.
 He would remain at the Herald's helm until 1966.
 The same year, he became the head of the Young People's Society of Christian Endeavour.

 He resigned from the Marble Collegiate Church in 1939 to become owner of the Herald.
 Under his editorship, the journal continued to support American military actions, the draft, and the development of atomic weapons.
 Poling was also a strong proponent of the separation of church and state.
 After his son, Clark, was lost at sea during World War II along with three other clergymen, Poling helped found the Chapel of the Four Chaplains in Philadelphia in their memory.
 He served there until his death in 1968.